11x-dev/avatar-name-enhancement-11xdev/README.md

 https://kidsgoserver.com/character-selection
 ```

-This was a real bug from a real production codebase!
+This was a real enhancement made on a real production codebase!
 Feel free to use any resources you want on this coding challenge, have fun!